RichardSichengZhao/R-EpiNetPerco/README.md

 This algorithm requires better understanding on random network theories, thus we are trying to development it soon after the submission of the theoretical paper.

-### General Optimization of data structure and parallel computation (Ongoing, looking for cooperators)
+### General Optimization of data structure and parallel computation (Ongoing, looking for cooperation)
 The generation and epidemic simulation are built based on sparce matrix at the beginning.
 While it is easiear to understand and modify, the matrix data form in R might not be a good choice to store data, considering the limitation of comupting resourses, especially RAM, so the network size is highly limited.
 It might also slows down the calculation speed when loops and iterations are involved.